Old Katterjohn building auctioned off to new owners

 Conley said he'll look into salvaging the brick.
 He saw the building for the first time Friday, just minutes before purchasing it.

-"The storms did its damage, and the vandals took care of the rest," Colson said.
+"The storms did its damage, and the vandals took care of the rest," Conley said.

 He said it will take him about a month or two to sort it out and make the "grand plans" to see what they're going to do with it.
 He says it might cost more than $1.5 million to completely renovate the building, and maybe half that to tear it down.

-"We live in an older home in the county, and we like history, my wife and I. I just hate to see good, usable things go to waste," Colson said.
+"We live in an older home in the county, and we like history, my wife and I. I just hate to see good, usable things go to waste," Conley said.